Bishwasghimire-AA/mymarkdownexecrise/h1-firstSteps.md

 ## Summary on the podcast I listened

   For this task I choose [__Episode 53: Shadow Brokers__](https://darknetdiaries.com/episode/53/) to listen.
 I found this topic very interesting and here are the key topics I found interesting
+  - Shadow brokers are the hacking group who claimed to have leak the NSA ANT catalouges -The catalouge was a collection of sophisticated hacking tools and technologies used by the Tailored Access Operations (TAO) division of the United States National Security Agency (NSA).
+"ANT" stands for Advanced Network Technology, and the catalog provides details about various hardware and software implants, exploits, and techniques employed by the NSA for cyber operations.
+ - The leaks included vulnerabilities affecting various operating systems and network equipment, and they had significant implications for cybersecurity worldwide.
+Some of the exploits released by the Shadow Brokers were later used in high-profile cyber attacks, such as the WannaCry ransomware attack in 2017.